 Here are 8 Sleep-Friendly Plants for Your Bedroom

 Lavender is best known for its unique scent.
 Research studies show that the scent can reduce stress and anxiety levels, lower blood pressure, as well as moderate heart rate.
 In a recent study, the scent helped calm down crying babies and induced deep sleep.
 In women, this plant not only helps improve sleep but also decreases rapid eye movement.
+Why not cuddle up on your most comfortable mattress as you drift off into dreamland.

 Jasmine is one of the highly valued exotic plants due to the soothing and gentle effect it has on the mind and body.
 According to a study that was conducted by Wheeling Jesuit University, Jasmine can help you sleep better by reducing anxiety and stress levels.
 As a result, you will enjoy increased productivity and concentration during the day.
 Its elegant ivory or pink blossoms will also complement the other interior decorations in your bedroom thereby creating a holistic relaxing environment.